chut89/NVIDIA-Driver390-Setup/README.md

 [Bildschirmaufzeichnung vom 22.04.2024, 12:22:27.webm](https://github.com/chut89/NVIDIA-Driver390-Setup/assets/25095256/30633238-a47b-4bda-a17f-9143c8089945)

 Voila!
 We made it!
 Although not 100% as my original plan because Tensorflow supports SM 3.0 at the minimum but still we've been through a lot and learned a lot from this small experiment!

+The whitepaper was uploaded to this repository in case you want to read it.